A short walk downhill from Lisbon’s São Jorge Castle are the archaeological remains of a Roman theater complex.

 Everyone in the general public had access to the theater; slaves and citizens, rich and poor alike.
 However, the entrances and seating typically divided the social classes.
 In fact, it was Augustus himself who introduced the Lex Iulia Theatralis – an edict regulating seating arrangements.

-For example, senators were to have individual seats, while knights/cavalry of the Roman army occupied the first fourteen rows of seats.
+For example, senators were to have individual seats.
+Meanwhile, knights/cavalry of the Roman army occupied the first fourteen rows of seats.
 Women of all social ranks had their own section of seats, in the covered portico at the very back of the theater.
-While many of these rules had been in place previously, they weren’t always strictly followed, hence the edict to reinforce the structured seating plans.
+While many of these rules existed previously, people didn’t always strictly follow them – hence the edict to reinforce the structured seating plans.

 After the 5th Century AD the theater was gradually abandoned.
 This was due to societal changes and the introduction of Christianity, which condemned pagan activities.
 Urban housing started popping up over the theater’s structure, re-using some of the original building’s walls.
-Meanwhile, masonry was re-used in the construction of new buildings, which was a common practice at the time.
+Meanwhile, builders re-used some of the masonry in the construction of new buildings, which was a common practice at the time.

 Below is a diagram indicating the re-use of the scenic facade support of the theater as a wall in a 17th Century house:

-The museum itself is well-organized and informative.
-You can easily go through the museum in an hour or two, depending on your level of interest, but it’s definitely worth checking out.
+The museum itself isn’t huge, but it is well-organized and informative.
+You can easily go through the museum in an hour or two, depending on your level of interest.
+But it’s definitely worth checking out.